egc112/OpenWRT-egc-add-on/openvpn-scramble/Add OpenVPN Scramble XOR.md

 https://svn.dd-wrt.com/changeset/47850

 Note xor patches are not compatible with dco.
-If dco is avaialble in your firmware add in the openvpn config: `disable-dco`
+If dco is available in your firmware add in the openvpn config: `disable-dco`